librecores/librecores-web/README.md

 The easiest way to development is using the provided Vagrant environment.
 Simply run
 ```
+cp ansible/secrets.dist/dev-vagrant.secrets.yml ansible/secrets/dev-vagrant.secrets.yml
+# You can enter OAuth tokens into the secrets files if you want to.
+Get
+# them directly from the OAuth provider.
+#edit ansible/secrets/dev-vagrant.secrets.yml
 ./bootstrap-dev.sh
 ```
 to install all dependencies (see below) and get started.